markkri/softdesign/README.md

 # softdesign
-Java codes - for testing only.
+Java codes using NetBeans IDE.
+-- testing only --